• Skip to primary navigation

 To make the Coorgi Spice Powder:

-1. Take a pan, and put it on slow flame.
+• Take a pan and place it on a low flame.

-3. Mix all the seeds well.
-Roast them, till it changes color.
+• Mix all the seeds well.
+Roast them till they change color.

 To make the Coorgi masala paste:

-1. Heat a pan on a slow flame.
-Add onion, ginger, cloves, curry leaves, and small green chilies.
+• Heat a pan on a slow flame.
+Add onion, ginger, garlic clove, cloves, curry leaves, and small green chilies.

 To make Pandi Curry: